froots/froots.github.io/_drafts/why-and-how-to-test-your-pattern-library-2.md

 ## Set up and installation

+You can follow the instructions here, or [download the sample projects](#TODO) to get up and running quickly.

 First of all, we need to install Pattern Lab 2 and create a project.
-You can use either the PHP or Node.JS editions.
+You can use either the PHP or Node.JS editions of Pattern Lab.
 We will also need some patterns to test, and for the purposes of this article we will use Pattern Lab's example project, _Hiketracker_.

 ### PHP edition

-We will use the standard [Mustache edition of Pattern Lab PHP](#todo).
+We will use the standard [Mustache edition of Pattern Lab PHP](https://github.com/pattern-lab/patternlab-php).
 Download the latest _patternlab2-with-demo.zip_ file from the [project releases page](https://github.com/pattern-lab/patternlab-php/releases/).

 Once you have downloaded and extracted the zip file, make sure you can view your project with Hiketracker components by following the [Get Up and Running](https://github.com/pattern-lab/patternlab-php#get-up-and-running) instructions.